AlexsLemonade/scpca-nf/external-instructions.md

 - `project`, the `scpca_project_id` whose objects should be merged
   * A comma-separated list of `scpca_project_id` values can also be provided.
-  In this case, a separate merged object will be created for each id.
+  In this case, a separate merged object will be created for each ID.
 - `run_metafile`, the run metadata file which was previously prepared when running the main workflow

 The `merge.nf` workflow runs by first finding all libraries present, for each project, in the specified `params.outdir`, which represents the output directory where `scpca-nf` will have stored results from a prior run.